 These days, litigation lawyers like to call themselves “litigators” and not “trial lawyers.”
-There is a reason for this: many of the so-called litigators have never picked a jury, have never tried a case and have never “sweated” a jury deliberation.
-This is a serious problem for the client.
-In the age of the vanishing trial, how can the young lawyers of today develop the kind of art and skill their elders wield so well in the courtroom?
+There is a reason for this: many of these so-called litigators have never picked a jury, never tried a case, and never “sweated” a jury deliberation.
+This is a serious problem for clients in civil trials.
+But in this age of the vanishing trial, how can the young lawyers of today develop the kind of art and skill their elders wield so well in the courtroom?

 When Beck was president of the American College of Trial Lawyers in 2006-07, he appointed a task force to look at what can be done to reverse the consequences of the vanishing trial.
-Many have heard the stories about litigators making partner without having tried a case—journeymen carpenters who never drove a nail.
-Some retire without ever knowing the visceral taste of a jury’s verdict.”7
+Many have heard stories about litigators making partner without having tried a case — journeymen carpenters who never drove a nail.
+Some retire without ever knowing the visceral taste of a jury’s verdict.7

-Why “Litigator” Versus “Trial Lawyer” Matters to the Client
+Why “Litigator” Versus “Trial Lawyer” Matters in Civil Litigation

-And a jury trial can be a scary place for litigators… If a litigator lacks jury trial experience, how does that litigator know what discovery to conduct in order to prepare to try a case to a jury?
-Along with the problem of not knowing what to discover are the problems of not knowing how much discovery to conduct or the best manner in which to conduct it.
-Without a clear understanding of the evidence necessary for trial, the litigator is more likely to engage in ‘extensive, expensive, and unfocused discovery.’”
+And a jury trial can be a scary place for litigators.
+Without jury trial experience, how would a litigator know what discovery to conduct to prepare a case for a jury?
+Or how much discovery to conduct?
+Without a clear understanding of the evidence required to prepare for an efficient, compelling trial, the litigator is more likely to engage in ‘extensive, expensive, and unfocused discovery.”

-The problem does not stop there.
-In the arena of settlement, the lack of trial experience also has a significant negative impact.
+The problem does not end there.
+Even when settling a civil case, a lack of trial experience impacts a client’s position negatively.
 “In particular, there are at least three important ways that a litigator lacking jury trial experience is at a disadvantage in the settlement arena: (1) making accurate jury-value predictions, (2) objectively assessing a settlement offer, and (3) bargaining for a better settlement.”

 Is the lawyer you are considering representing you in a lawsuit board certified in civil trial law?
-Is the lawyer willing to share with you prior public jury verdicts he or she has obtained as the First Chair trial lawyer to demonstrate that they have actual, real world jury trial experience?
-Make sure that the lawyer claiming the jury trial experience was not simply the third or forth chair lawyer in the courtroom who had the privilege of sitting there listening to the evidence.
-You must hire the lawyer who stood on the front line with the responsibility of the trial outcome directly under their control.
+Is the lawyer willing to share with you prior public jury verdicts he or she obtained as the first-chair trial lawyer to demonstrate that they have actual, real world jury trial experience?
+Make sure that a lawyer claiming jury trial experience was not simply a third- or fourth-chair lawyer who was simply sitting in court while another lawyer presented evidence.
+To have full confidence in your civil trial lawyer’s capabilities, hire the lawyer who stood on the front line, with the responsibility of the trial outcome directly under their control.

-In a nutshell, you must ask the hard questions because, sadly, many “litigators” will never volunteer the hard answers.
+In a nutshell, you must ask the hard questions before hiring a civil attorney to represent you.
+Sadly, many “litigators” will never volunteer the hard answers.
 To fail to do this is like going into a gunfight with an empty gun.

 1. Michael Pezzulli was licensed in 1976, Clerked for the Honorable John A. Field, Jr., United States Circuit Court Judge, United States Court of Appeals for the Fourth Circuit; obtained his Board Certification in Civil Trial Law in 1986, almost 30 years ago; was selected to be an examiner for the Texas Board of Legal Specialization, Civil Trial Law for more than a decade and has been recognized as one of the Top 100 Trial Lawyers in Texas.